tdh911/decentralizeddb-jailcell/README.md

-# decentralizeddb-jailcell
+# distributeddb-jailcell
-Back end service for DecentralizedDB that writes encrypted blocks to file
+Back end service for DistributedDB that writes encrypted blocks to file

 ### Design
 * Accepts Read, Write, or Delete commands